 Making a Website with Stackbit

 I had no idea I wanted to re-write my personal website.
 I was in the process of learning React and had recently joined the Dev.to community and saw someone mention Stackbit.
-I personally had been wanting a more aesthetically pleasing website than the one I had made in college, but I was intimidated by all the options and didn't want to use anything more advance than plain ol' HTML and CSS because I didn't know any other frontend languages and frameworks.
+I personally had been wanting a more aesthetically pleasing website than the one I had made in college, but I was intimidated by all the options and didn't want to use anything more advance than plain ol' HTML and CSS because I didn't know any front-end languages and frameworks.
 Additionally, I was interested in having a personal blog as a way to share my challenges, and I had previously looked at Jekyll, Ghost and WordPress but never took the jump.

 I planned on spending some after work free time learning Redux, but the good things people had to say about Stackbit had me intrigued.
 While I was browsing the themes, I decided to created an account.
 There was a good variety of the options you could choose for setting up your website.
 I decided to go with Gatsby the React Static Site Generator (SSG) and Netlify CMS for the Content Management System.
 The configuration I went with was pure chance.
 I chose Gatsby because, like I mentioned, I'm currently learning React and I thought it would be a good way to broaden my knowledge of the ecosystem, and I assumed that since the website was begin hosted by Netlify then it would have good support for Netlify CMS.